 Allocation has been renamed as "The Physiotherapy New Graduate Allocation Program" to reflect the fact that graduates are fully registered upon entering the program.
 NSW Physiotherapy graduates are allocated to a NSW Public Hospital for a 12 month contract.

 Prior to October 2013, Allocation was conducted based on applicants' preferences for hospitals/ services.

-The process to be conducted for placements in 2015 will include merit based selection.
-Applicants will be ranked by Grade Point Average (GPA), and additionally responses provided to selection criteria, interviews and references.
+The process used for placements in 2015, and again in 2016 will include merit based selection.
+Applicants will be ranked by Grade Point Average (GPA), and in addition be required to provide responses to the selection criteria, undergo interviews and reference checks.
 This process has been adopted to comply with Ministry of Health recruitment policy directive (PD 2012_028).
 The process will allocate applicants to a finite number of available positions based upon merit.